Offline card payments on site with no signal: Square vs SumUp vs Zettle, limits and risks

 Square and SumUp allow offline card payments with associated risks, while Zettle requires an active connection, making it unsuitable for areas with no signal.

-The article provides a comprehensive guide for UK trade businesses on setting up and using Tap to Pay on Android, including device compatibility, setup instructions, and fallback options for poor signal areas.
+Guide for UK trade businesses on setting up and using Tap to Pay on Android, including device compatibility, setup instructions, and fallback options for poor signal areas.

-The article provides effective scripts and strategies for requesting on-site payments, including timing, methods, handling objections, and automating the process via WhatsApp and payment links.
+Effective scripts and strategies for requesting on-site payments, including timing, methods, handling objections, and automating the process via WhatsApp and payment links.